 Avant-Garde Art \ Surrealism Reviewed [LTMCD 2343]

-Surrealism Reviewed is a unique collection of spoken word recordings by Surrealist artists, writers and poets.
-Made between 1929 and 1963, these historic audio recordings include poetry, interviews, lectures and manifestos.
-Most are in the English language, though some are in French (FR).
-Those by Robert Desnos and Herbert Read were feared lost for several decades, unheard since they were originally recorded onto acetate discs.
+Surrealism Reviewed is a collection of spoken word recordings by Surrealist artists, writers and poets.
+Made between 1929 and 1963, these historic audio recordings include poetry readings, interviews, lectures and manifestos.
+Most are in the English language, though some are in French (marked FR below).
+The remarkable contributions by Robert Desnos and Herbert Read were feared lost for several decades, unheard since they were cut onto acetate discs in the 1930s.

-Running for 74 minutes, with detailed sleevenotes, Surrealism Reviewed is a must for all students of 20th century art, literature and the avant-garde, as well as left-field musical ideas and endeavour.
+Running for 74 minutes, with detailed sleevenotes, Surrealism Reviewed is a must for all students of 20th century art, literature and the avant-garde, as well as left-field creative ideas and endeavour.

 1. Marcel Duchamp The Creative Act (1957)

 3. Robert Desnos Relation d'un rêve (1938) (FR)

 9. Philippe Soupault interview (1959) (FR)

 10. Man Ray Interview (n.d.)

 14. Jean Cocteau La Toison d'Or (1929)